-A guide to what to do with fresh figs. How best to serve them, what are sweetest in France pus healthy, easy recipes using both fresh and dried figs.
+A guide to French figs: how best to serve them, the sweetest and best tasting varieties in France plus healthy, easy recipes using both fresh and dried figs.

 According to the botanists at the Potager du Roi in Versailles, figs are not fruits as such but inversed flowers.

-Figs are naturally sweet but there are some even sweeter than others.
+Figs are naturally sweet and the skin is edible but there are some even sweeter than others.

-According to Truffaut, a French garden centre, they have a whole range of them grown in France.
+According to Truffaut, a French garden centre, there are many varieties grown in France.
 La Noire de Caromb is the sweetest variety.

 Quality figs such as la figue de Solliès, grown in the Mediterranean department of the Var, have Appellation d'Origine Contrôlée (AOC) status since 2006 and have been protected by AOP since 2011.
 Solliès figs are known for their particular sweetness and floral notes and are available as of mid August.